 If you’re currently located in or near Silicon Valley, you may be tempted to stop into a company to drop your résumé off in purpose.
 Generally, however, today’s employers prefer to deal with résumé and cover letter packages through email.
 A personal follow-up can be warranted, but this is best done via telephone.

-See also: How to Find a Job With Google
+See also: How to Get Hired by Google

 Searching for the perfect job in Silicon Valley can certainly test your patience, but persistence is the key to success.
 Put in the work, and you’ll no doubt stumble upon a great opportunity.